developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 ##### PocketBrowser 2.1+
 The default UserAgent values for PocketBrowser 2.1 and higher was changed to work with a greater number of server configurations.
 Prior to PocketBrowser 2.1, the default UserAgent values were “Mozilla/5.0, AppleWebKit (KHTML, i.e. Gecko), Motorola Webkit, Safari.” **Apps that the IE rendering engine must use the older default value; the UserAgent cannot be set to a custom value**.

-**General Notes**:
+#### General Notes
 * **Zebra recommends strict adherence to the platform-specific UserAgent settings and substitution variables detailed here**.
-* The order and format of the UserAgent string should not be altered.
+* The order and format of the UserAgent string should not vary from those recommended above.
 * True (non-variable) values can be used in combination with substitution variables.
 * If true values are used, take extra care to ensure that values are correct.
 * Some servers implement the UserAgent string based on the string provided by a visiting client, thereby helping to ensure server-side compatibility with as many client-side UserAgents as possible.